wp-digital/wp-critical-css-aws-lambda/README.md

 add_filter( 'aws_lambda_critical_css_styles', function () {
     return [
         // List of enqueued styles.
-        // You need to specify styles which are probably needed for critical CSS.
+        // Specify styles which you think are needed for critical CSS.
     ];
 } );
 ````